 Yes.
 If freezing an entire frosted or iced carrot cake, allow it to freeze solid before wrapping it in plastic wrap and tin foil.
 Individual portions can also be frozen in this manner, just slice the cake before freezing!

-The origin of the carrot cake is often disputed and may come from England, France or Switzerland.
+The origin of the carrot cake is often disputed and may come from England, France, or Switzerland.

 If you made this recipe, please leave a star rating!
 It gives my readers and me helpful feedback.
-If you want more recipes you can subscribe to my newsletter, and follow me on Instagram, Twitter, Pinterest, and Facebook!
+If you want more recipes, subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!

-📖 Recipe
+Recipe Card

 Carrot Cake with Cream Cheese Icing